wasabipesto/beehive/src/nice/index.md

 ## A brief aside

-I should probably calrify some things.
+I should probably clarify some things.
 I did not come up with this problem, nor most of the clever tricks in this post.
 Most of this came from the exceptional Jacob Cohen, AKA Conflux, and you can read his account of the search for nice numbers over [on his blog](https://beautifulthorns.wixsite.com/home/post/is-69-unique).
-I am but your humble guide on this safari into the savannah of pointless math, and I beg you indulge me for just a few minutes more.
+I am but your humble guide on this safari into the savanna of pointless math, and I beg you indulge me for just a few minutes more.

 Also for any pedants: I'm only counting real, positive integers here.
 That should technically be in the definition, so here you go: